Brief information about the current status of library operations are available at the library homepage.

 At the present time, requesting and receiving print materials from other libraries is a more challenging process than usual.
 If your immediate research needs involve print materials that are not available from the Coates Library, contact your library liaison for assistance.

-We will continue to request, receive, and distribute materials received electronically via Interlibrary Loan.
+We continue to request, receive, and distribute materials received electronically via Interlibrary Loan.

-Students, faculty, and staff working away from campus can continue to utilize electronic databases, journals, ebooks, and streaming media available from the library website.
+Students, faculty, and staff working on and off campus have full access to our collections of electronic databases, journals, ebooks, and streaming media available from the library website.

 While the links above will direct you to the full range of electronic journals and books available from the library, Google Scholar also has an option to link to many full-text articles: